 The bane of my existence as a sysadmin was .NET.
-It would corrupt itself randomly, sometimes taking with it this awful CA product written in .NET that nobody else wanted anything to do with.
+It would corrupt itself randomly, sometimes taking with it this awful CA product written in… Read More »Fixing the .NET Framework when it b0rks on you

 Windows XP Repair is a fake system optimization and repair tool.
 It takes over the computer almost completely, and it’s a pain to remove.
 Worse yet, there’s at least one version floating around right now that standard no antivirus/antimalware tool I threw at it recognized.